tuva-health/docs/docs/guides/claims-preprocessing/eligibility old.md

 ---
-id: eligibility
+id: eligibility-old
 title: "Eligibility"
 hide_title: false
 description: This guide demonstrates
 ---

-This section describes how to map your raw claims data to the [eligibility](../../data-dictionaries/input-layer#eligibility) table in the Input Layer.
-The eligibility table contains enrollment and demographic data of health plan members.
+The [eligibility](../../data-dictionaries/input-layer#eligibility) table contains enrollment and demographic data of health plan members.

 Raw eligibility data is typically modeled in one of two formats: